 The study of representation theory in complex rank aims to understand representation theoretic phenomena for families of groups indexed by some natural number $n$ that, in some sense, depend polynomially on the parameter $n$.
 Deligne and Milne \cite{deligne_milne} observed that certain structural properties of the category $\Rep{\GL_n}$ of rational representations of the general linear group $\GL_n$ over an algebraically closed field $\fk$ of characteristic zero depend polynomially on $n$ for sufficiently large $n$.
 By interpolating these polynomials to non-integer $t \in \fk$, they introduced the \textit{Deligne categories} $\rep{\GL_t}$, a family of symmetric tensor categories (STCs) not equivalent to the STCs of rational representations of any algebraic group.

-In the 2010s, Etingof \cite{etingof_complex_rank_1,Etingof_complex_rank_2} observed that many representation theoretic objects have natural complex rank analogs and initiated the study of representation theory \textit{internal} to the Deligne interpolating categories.
+Etingof \cite{etingof_complex_rank_1,Etingof_complex_rank_2} observed that many representation theoretic objects have natural complex rank analogs and initiated the study of representation theory \textit{internal} to the Deligne interpolating categories.
 Complex rank representation theory thus illuminates classical representation theoretic phenomena for $\GL_n$ that depend only polynomially on the rank.
-In fact, Harman \cite{harman16} showed that, in a precise model-theoretic sense, Deligne categories can be understood as large rank and large characteristic limits of the classical representation categories $\Rep{\GL_n}$ over algebraically closed fields of positive characteristic.
-Hence, not only are symmetric tensor categories a natural setting for generalizing representation theoretic constructions, but representation theory in Deligne categories can also shed light on stability phenomena in usual representation theory.
-For previous results in complex rank representation theory, see, for instance, Entova-Aizenbud's work on rational Cherednik algebras \cite{ea_rational_cherednik} and Schur-Weyl duality \cite{ea_schur_weyl}; Kalinov's work on Yangians in complex rank \cite{kalinov_yangians}; Motorin's \cite{motorin} and Pakharev's \cite{pakharev} works on affine Kac--Moody algebras; Utiralova's work on Harish-Chandra bimodules \cite{utiralova_hc,utiralova_ktype}; and Riesen's recent work \cite{riesen} on Feigin--Frenkel duality.
+In fact, Harman \cite{harman16} showed that, in a precise model-theoretic sense, Deligne categories are large rank and large characteristic limits of the classical categories $\Rep{\GL_n}$ over algebraically closed fields of positive characteristic.
+Hence, representation theory in Deligne categories also sheds light on stability phenomena in usual representation theory.
+For previous results in complex rank representation theory, see Entova-Aizenbud's work on rational Cherednik algebras \cite{ea_rational_cherednik} and Schur-Weyl duality \cite{ea_schur_weyl}; Kalinov's work on Yangians in complex rank \cite{kalinov_yangians}; Motorin's \cite{motorin} and Pakharev's \cite{pakharev} works on affine Kac--Moody algebras; Utiralova's work on Harish-Chandra bimodules \cite{utiralova_hc,utiralova_ktype}; and Riesen's recent work \cite{riesen} on Feigin--Frenkel duality.